Glossary of Investment Terms

 Exchange-Traded Fund – An investment fund that holds a basket of underlying assets such as stocks, commodities, or bonds.
 ETFs are traded on stock exchanges and behave much like stocks but are attractive thanks to low costs, tax efficiency, and stock-like features.

 Fill – Completing or satisfying an order to buy, sell, or short an investment instrument.
-May also refer to the price at execution.
+It may also refer to the price at execution.

-Forward P/E – A valuation ratio of a company's current share price compared to its forward-looking (estimated) per-share earnings for the next 12 months.
+Forward P/E – A company's current share price valuation ratio compared to its forward-looking (estimated) per-share earnings for the next 12 months.
 See also: Price to Earnings Ratio

 Free Trade – Occurs when an investment reaches 100% return and the investor sells 50% of the position in order to recoup invested capital while allowing the other 50% of the position to remain open.